EdgarDegas/Slyderin/README.md

 - `tintColor` changes the color of the filled track.
 Inherited from the superview by default.
 - `directionalLayoutMargins` determines the slider's margins from its touch-responsive area.
 Defaults to 20px each side.
 - `semanticContentAttribute` determines whether the slider should flip when the interface layout direction is right-to-left.
 Defaults to `unspecifed`, which means it flips.
+Changes to this value won't apply until the next time the `Slyder` is added to superview.
 - `overrideUserInterfaceStyle` determines the blur effect is light or dark, if you have not specify a light or dark one.